htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   and matching owners.
   :jira:`1382`

-- The *CompletionDate* attribute of jobs is now undefined until such time as the job completes previously it was 0.
-  :jira:`1393`

 - The local issuer credmon can optionally add group authorizations to users' tokens by setting ``LOCAL_CREDMON_AUTHZ_GROUP_TEMPLATE`` and ``LOCAL_CREDMON_AUTHZ_GROUP_MAPFILE``.
   :jira:`1402`